IBM/graph2tac/README.md

-# graph2tac
+# Graph2Tac
 Graph2Tac is a novel neural network architecture for predicting tactics in the Coq theorem prover, and for assigning embeddings to new definitions (including theorems).
 More details can be found in [the paper](TODO).
-The project makes it possible to train and run Graph2Tac models to be used inside [Tactician](https://coq-tactician.github.io/people/), an automated theorem proving system for Coq.
+This python project makes it possible to train and run Graph2Tac models to be used inside [Tactician](https://coq-tactician.github.io/people/), an automated theorem proving system for Coq.